TheToby1/ros_sawyer/readme.txt

 $ cd ros_ws
 $ cp src/intera_sdk/intera.sh ./
-Using your preferred text editor change the line ros_version="indigo" to ros_version="kinetic" You made need to do this with root privelleges
+Using your preferred text editor change the line ros_version="indigo" to ros_version="kinetic" You made need to do this with root privileges

 Now the sdk can be run using
 $ ./intera.sh sim